Kyoto Family Travel

 Breakfast was included at the Kyoto Inn Gion, so we did that both mornings.
 We had street food random places for snacks and lunch.

 For dinner our first night we walked down the street maybe three minutes from our inn and found Gion Tanto.
 It’s small, but we timed it well and were seated immediately.
 The fried noodle dishes with various meats were excellent – prepared in the kitchen, but then served directly onto a hot grill in front of us.

 Our second night we hadn’t made plans, and as it was Saturday, everywhere we passed that looked good had long lines.
 So we kept walking until we stumbled upon this hole-in-the-wall, where we ordered udon bowls and ate standing at the counter.
 I have no idea where this even is exactly!
 And I don’t know the name.
 But it is possible to be adventurous and head into a random spot where there’s no English-language communication and be just fine!

 Our Shinkansen tickets cost $184.44.
-The Kyoto Inn Gion was $494.51 for two nights, but I booked through hotels.com/venture with my Capital One Venture card to get roughly 20% back.
+The Kyoto Inn Gion was $494.51 for two nights, but I booked through hotels.com/venture with my Capital One Venture card to get roughly 20% back (an offer sadly no longer available).
 GEAR tickets were $62.52.
 The Kyoto-Osaka Airport bus tickets were $25.
 Meals weren’t expensive – between $5 and $12 per person.
 Subway/train tickets were just a couple dollars each trip.